michaelkotelnikov/rhacm-workshop/03.Observability/README.md

   namespace: open-cluster-management-observability
 ```

 Now that the alert is configured, check whether the alert is initiated or not.
 To check the alert, navigate to the Grafana instance you've deployed in the previous task.
-In the Grafana instance, go to the 'Explore' dashboard (compass icon on the left slidebar).
+In the Grafana instance, go to the 'Explore' dashboard (compass icon on the left sidebar).
 Before checking whether the alert is initiated or not, run the alert's query to check the memory utilization in the `local-cluster` cluster.
 Copy the next expression to the `query` tab, and press `SHIFT + ENTER` to run the query.

 ```
 1 - sum(:node_memory_MemAvailable_bytes:sum) by (cluster) / sum(kube_node_status_allocatable{resource="memory"}) by (cluster)